VladChat/luggage-scale/blog_src/content/posts/2025/10/trump-approval-slipping-among-latinos-but-democrats-haven-t-made-major-gains-kin.md

 With that simple routine, you can measure and adjust your packing even in a small hotel room.
 No need to find a bathroom scale, and no approximating weight by “feel.”
 You get a reliable number that aligns with airline limits.

-For step-by-step best practices, you can consult our guide: <a href="https://luggage-scale.com/guides/how-to-use-a-luggage-scale">How to use a luggage scale</a>.
+For step-by-step best practices, you can consult our guide: How to use a luggage scale.

 ## Packing and Weighing Strategies for Families and Multicity Itineraries